 The Frog Road 58 bike review

-Over the years, we’ve tested a number of kids bikes from the Frog ‘pond’ including the Frog 67 drop handlebar road/cyclocross bike.
-However, this bike is too big for our 7 year old who has been desperate to ride a bike with drop handlebars for years.
-He was delighted therefore to get to review the Frog Road 58 to see if the smallest road bike Frog offer is as good as it’s bigger brother.
+Over the years, we’ve tested a number of kids bikes from the Frog ‘pond’ including one of their road bikes.
+However, this bike was far too big for our 7 year old who has been desperate to ride a bike with drop handlebars for years.
+He was delighted therefore to get to review the 20″ wheel Frog Road 58 to see if the smallest road bike Frog offer is as good as it’s bigger brother.

 |Make and Model||Frog Road 58||Price||Currently available from £340 (excl Team Sky).
 RRP £400|